-41. The standard fee will be applied as the default fee applicable for all applications.
+- 21. The standard fee will be applied as the default fee applicable for all applications. - 22.
 Only where the criteria are met for either the Accredited Licence Fee or Less Compliant fee will they be applicable.
+All licence fees payments, along with any additional fee charges applicable must be paid in full prior to issuing.